WebAssembly/spec/spectec/test-prose/TEST.md

     - the function instance s.FUNCS[a] exists.
     - s.FUNCS[a] is funcinst.
   - Or:
-    - externaddr' is externaddr.
-    - externtype is xt.
-    - the external address externaddr is valid with the external type xt'.
+    - externaddr' is valid with the external type xt'.
-    - xt' matches the external type xt.
+    - xt' matches externtype.

 Externaddr_ok/tag
 - the external address (TAG a) is valid with the external type (TAG taginst.TYPE) if: